BrenSeiton/teamapp/collaboration-notes.md

 Angel Mae Torres: I clone the repository
                   then added the Login-UI
-                  which i comment the title and the description and then go to the pull request which i merge the pull request.
+                  and i open the pull request and perform the step and then i comment the title and the description and then i merge the pull request.